riipay/riipay-wordpress-plugin/readme.txt

 = Where can I get Secret Key? =

-You can retrieve the Secret Key at your Riipay Portal Profile Section.
+You can retrieve the Secret Key at your Riipay Merchant Portal Profile Section.

 = Where can I get my Merchant Code =

-You can retrieve the Merchant Code at your Riipay Portal Profile Section.
+You can retrieve the Merchant Code at your Riipay Merchant Portal Profile Section.

-= What if I have some other question related to Riipay? = Kindly contact Riipay customer service.
+= What if I have some other question related to Riipay? = Kindly contact Riipay customer service at contact@riipay.my.

 == Screenshots ==

 == Changelog ==

 = 0.1.0 =
-Initial development.
+Beta version for sandbox testing.

+== Links ==
+Use [Riipay](https://riipay.my) to provide 0% instalment payment plan for your customers today!